Hiring a Car in Cyprus: A Complete Road Trip Guide

 What are the driving age limits for renting a car?

 Minimum ages vary by provider, but many require drivers to be at least 21.
-Some companies apply a young driver surcharge under 25 and may require you to have held your license for at least one year.
+Some companies apply a young driver surcharge under 25 and may require you to have held your licence for at least one year.

 Can I take a rental car into the northern part of Cyprus?